Elytro-eth/soulwallet-core/README.md

 ## ⚠️ Disclaimer

-**The SoulWalletCore has not been audited and is provided as-is.
-It is not recommended for use in production environments.** Users and developers should exercise caution and use at their own risk.
+Although **SoulWalletCore has been audited (thanks to SlowMist)**, it is important to note that the functions provided by this library are highly flexible.
+Users and developers should exercise caution and use at their own risk.

 ## Features